CSCI-6330/parallelproject/README.md

 ### Kafka streaming
 See more details in the Kafka folder.
 Based on the cost, we will decide whether to use Kafka or store the data locally or online directly.

+## Implementation
+Please refer to the corresponding folder for detailed information on each experiment.